-Thursday, February 12, 2026
+Thursday, March 5, 2026

 More

-Sweden to send fighter jets to patrol around Greenland as part of NATO’s Arctic Sentry
+Sweden to send fighter jets, rangers to patrol Greenland in NATO mission

 -

-"This strengthens deterrence, protects our common interests, and contributes to stability in a region that is crucial for Europe and transatlantic cooperation," Prime Minister Ulf Kristersson said in a statement.
+"This strengthens deterrence, protects our common interests, and contributes to stability in a region that is crucial for Europe and transatlantic cooperation," Swedish Prime Minister Ulf Kristersson said in a statement.

 "Sweden will initially contribute to Arctic Sentry with JAS 39 Gripen aircraft in the area around Iceland and Greenland," he said.